-Note on Homework: Homework will consist of student analysis of legal case problems.
+Note on Homework: Homework will consist of student analysis of legal case problems and briefing of a legal case.
 Homework must be turned in on the date assigned to receive full credit.
 Homework may be turned in one class period late for up to one-half credit.
 No homework will be accepted that is more than one class period late.

-Attendance Policy:
+Attendance

-A student who fails to attend the first meeting of a class or does not complete the first mandatory activity of an online class will be dropped by the instructor as of the first official meeting of that class.
+- A student who fails to attend the first meeting of a class or does not complete the first mandatory activity of an online class will be dropped by the instructor as of the first official meeting of that class.
 Should readmission be desired, the student's status will be the same as that of any other student who desires to add a class.
 It is the student's responsibility to drop or officially withdraw from the class.
-See IVC General Catalog for details.

-Regular attendance in all classes is expected of all students.
-If a student is absent from class, it is the student's responsibility to obtain class notes for that day's lecture.
+See General Catalog for details. - Regular attendance in all classes is expected of all students.
 A student whose continuous, unexcused absences exceed the number of hours the class is scheduled to meet per week may be dropped.
-For online courses, students who fail to complete required activities for two consecutive weeks may be considered to have excessive absences and may be dropped.

-Absences attributed to the representation of the college at officially approved events (conferences, contests, and field trips) will be counted as 'excused' absences.
+For online courses, students who fail to complete required activities for two consecutive weeks may be considered to have excessive absences and may be dropped. - Absences attributed to the representation of the college at officially approved events (conferences, contests, and field trips) will be counted as 'excused' absences.